-Millions of yen Thousands of U.S. dollars
+Millions of yen

-2023 2023

-Total consideration for transfer of businesses ¥1,254 \$8,848
+Total consideration for transfer of businesses ¥1,254

 Assets of Business Transfer

-Inventories 166 1,176
+Inventories 166

-Other Current Liabilities (Note 1) 249 1,759
+Other Current Liabilities (Note 1) 249

-Business Transfer-related Expenses 173 1,226
+Business Transfer-related Expenses 173

-Gain on transfer of businesses (Note 2) ¥664 \$4,686
+Gain on transfer of businesses (Note 2) ¥664

 (Note 1) Regarding the consideration that may be partially refunded, it is recorded as "Other Current Liabilities" on the consolidated statement of financial position.
 (Note 2) Gain on transfer of businesses is included in "Other income" of the Consolidated Statement of Profit or Loss.